 g.
 Information on the attitudes of a diversity of campsite visitors (or likely visitors) to nature recovery.
 E.g. is this something they are interested in, does this influence their choice of campsite, is it something they want to see more of, what sorts of things would they be interested in seeing in relation to nature recovery, etc.

 h.
-Current practice and future opportunities within this project area, associated with wider benefits for people (site owners, visitors, local residents) e.g. education, volunteering, skills, jobs, health and wellbeing,
+Current practice and future opportunities within this project area, associated with wider benefits for people (site owners, visitors, local residents) e.g. education, volunteering, skills, jobs, health and wellbeing

 i.
 Relevant themes in academic and grey literature associated with nature-friendly campsite visiting and management in UK.